Do Churches Have to Provide Contribution Statements?

 Technically, no. According to IRS Publication 1771:

-Churches are not required to produce giving statements unless there is an exchange of goods or services after receiving a donation of $75 or more.
+Churches are not required to produce giving statements unless there is an exchange of goods or services after receiving a quid pro quo contribution in exchange for a single payment in excess of $75.
 Outside of that scenario, there is no penalty for not providing a contribution statement in the US.

 However, it is highly recommended that churches provide these statements to their donors for a few reasons: